Cinnamon Vs Cassia

 The cassia group (Cassia, Saigon/Vietnamese, Korintje/Indonesian cinnamon) typically ranks high in volatility.
 Saigon cinnamon is typically regarded as the most flavorful and often contains the highest levels of volatile oil.
 Korintje ranks second for high volatile oil levels, offering a smoother taste and milder flavor than Saigon and Cassia.

 Despite its strength, cinnamon's spiciness can diminish quickly when it remains on shelves for several months after being processed and packaged.
 Keep that in mind the next time you buy cinnamon: Seek out the country of origin and packing or best-by date — as with many ingredients, fresher is preferable.
-At DRUERA, we pride ourselves in our fresh cinnamon that is shipped within days of harvest.

 If that information isn't accessible, purchase small bottles as needed and replenish only when you're nearly out; cinnamon should be consumed, not saved.

-Storage and Shelf Life (A DRUERA Guide)
+Cinnamon Storage and Shelf Life

 For both, skip storing near the stove or sunny windowsills.
 Pro tip: Label containers with purchase dates.
 If your cinnamon powder smells dusty or weak, it’s time to refresh.